josephGZC/airbnb_revenue_analysis/README.md

 | Q2      | 13.499        | 13.622    | 13.609         |
 | Q3      | 16.992        | 16.575    | 17.957         |
 | Q4      | 14.471        | 14.223    | 12.085         |

+## 6. Recommendations
+Optimize Nightly Rates Based on Seasonal Trends Address the revenue decline by implementing targeted rate increases of approximately 14–17% in Q2–Q4, especially for professional hosts.
+This pricing adjustment aligns with historical drops and can help recover lost revenue without discouraging bookings, given the concurrent rise in transactions and listings.
+Leverage High-Performing Locations to Guide Growth
+Use insights from Big Bear Lake City and Cholla Avenue in Yuca Valley—the top contributors to total and average revenue—as benchmarks.
+Identify common features and strategies in these areas and replicate them in underperforming cities and streets to boost overall platform revenue.